Riada125/TripBit/README.md

 ### Planning

-- On the first day we came up with the idea of the app and the wireframes for the main pages.
+- On the first day we came up with the idea of the app and created the wireframes for the main pages.
 ![Wireframe](./docs/wireframe.png)

-- We also planned out the models and end points that we would need on the back-end and divided the tasks among us using Trello.
+- We also meticulously planned our models, SQL relationships and end points that we would need on the back-end and divided the tasks among us using Trello.

 ### Back-end